seyeong-han/BookMind/README.md

 1. Initialize Memory: Upload your book or choose from the library to initialize memory.
 2. AI Analysis: The AI analyzes the book and generates a mind map.
 3. Explore Insights: Explore relationships, themes, and Q&A insights.

+## What did we use Llama-stack in BookMind?

+1️⃣ Implemented SambaNova Systems Inference API: We contributed to the open-source Llama-stack by integrating the inference API and built a custom Docker container for the llama3.2-3B-instruct model.
+2️⃣ RAG with FAISS: We leveraged FAISS in Llama-stack for Retrieval-Augmented Generation, enabling real-time responses to character relationship questions.
+3️⃣ Multi-Hop Reasoning: Our system performs sequential inference—first extracting characters and relationships, then generating graphized mind map data in JSON for visual storytelling.